Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Learn how to easily invest in ASOS shares.

 ASOS Plc (ASC) is a leading internet retail business based in the UK.
-In the week up to 16 January ASOS shares surged 8.42% to a closing position of 2382p.
-However, over the last 12 months, ASOS's share price has fallen by an alarming 47.77% from 4578p.
+It opened the day at 1499p after a previous close of 1485p.
+During the day the price has varied from a low of 1465p to a high of 1499p.
+The latest price was 1477p (25 minute delay).
 ASOS is listed on the London Stock Exchange (LSE) and employs 3,126 staff.
 All prices are listed in pence sterling.

 How to buy shares in ASOS